ComputationalIntelligenceGroup/rcor/README.md

 Computer Science (IDEAL 2018), vol 11314, pp. 117-124, 2018.

-Note that the time results described in the above paper may vary since we now use package `randcorr` for the polar method, now significantly improved.
+Note that the time results described in the above paper may vary since we now use package `randcorr` for the polar parametrization, which is now computationally competitive with the rest of the compared methods.

 ## Contents